Foreword about Black female superheroes

 Representation matters.
 Especially for Black women, who constantly feel ignored, stereotyped, or treated less than human.
 It is incredibly important that young women of color see representation in the media.
-The importance of superhero representation for Black women can’t be overstated.
+The importance of black female superheroes for Black women can’t be overstated.

 We must reinforce the fact that they too are superheroes.
 As I raise my own little black princess, I strive to put positive, powerful women of color in her view.
 Whether that’s Bumblebee of DC Comics, the Dora Milaje of Black Panther fame, or Sparkle Cadet from Craig of The Creek, she must know she is not alone and is all-powerful.

 It would be irresponsible of me to try and write anything about the importance of superhero representation for Black women.
 So, I reached out to a few Powerful Women of Color and asked them to share their thoughts on the topic.
 Below, you will find an amazing collection of pieces submitted to Super.
 Black.
 I am profoundly grateful to these women for sharing their thoughts with the Super.
 Black. audience.